THE ORIGINS FOUNDATION X John X Safaris

 month hunting season from March to October

-Years of ownership across properties, with 10 years at Woodlands and 3 years at Bankfontein.
+Years of ownership across properties (over the years), with 10 years at Woodlands and 3 years at Bankfontein.

 2,500